 For organizations wherein overseas projects are executed for the Government of India against rupee payments with time lines of contracts ranging up to 5 years, the impact does not end at the level of one-time supply and implementation.
 There tends to be a cascading impact on cost of service commitment for the next 5 years as the services are procured in US dollars.
-Thus, the MSMEs are incurring huge financial losses on account of Indian Rupee (INR) falling to record
+Thus, the

-Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments lows against the US Dollar (USD) because of the COVID 19 pandemic.
+MSMEs are incurring huge financial losses on account of Indian Rupee (INR) falling to record lows against the US Dollar (USD) because of the COVID 19 pandemic.
 This leads to a serious impact on the total cost of various projects and makes it unviable to execute those projects.